There is still much to improve in eCommerce SEO and keywords search. Use our eCommerce monitoring software to improve

 How to define the right eCommerce keywords?

 Step one is to define and understand your target group and how they are searching for your products.
-Make a list with potential keywords and narrow down each keyword with ingredients, benefits and/or features.
+Make a list with potential keywords and narrow down each keyword with ingredients, benefits and features.

-Then try to find out how many people are searching for a specific keyword (search volume), how hard is it to rank for it (keyword difficulty) and related terms you can possibly use in your content (e.g., longtail keywords).
+Then try to find out how many people are searching for a specific keyword (search volume), how hard is it to rank for it (keyword difficulty) and related terms you can use in your content (e.g., longtail keywords).

 Some handy tools for this are:

-In some cases, eCommerce platforms and marketplaces share keyword suggestions and data about search behavior on their own platform.
+In some cases, eCommerce platforms and marketplaces share keyword suggestions and data about search behaviour on their platform.

 How to strategically place eCommerce keywords in your product page descriptions?

-We strongly advice you not to keyword-stuff your product pages.
+We strongly advise you not to keyword-stuff your product pages.
 Try to use your main keyword once in the page’s URL, once in the product title, once or twice in the product description and once in the alt tag to tell search engines what an image is about.

 How to upload your eCommerce keywords in SiteLucent?

-In order to uncover on-site search insights from SiteLucent, you first need to add keywords to a specific retailer (the max. amount depends on your account plan).
-You can then constantly monitor the search results for those keywords and start optimizing your products' search performances.
+To uncover on-site search insights from SiteLucent, you first need to add keywords to a specific retailer (the max. amount depends on your account plan).
+You can then constantly monitor the search results for those keywords and start optimising your products' search performances.

 To add, edit and remove keywords, navigate to the left panel > settings > search ranking.

-On the left side you can see for each retailer if keyword search and / or category search is available (when green) or not (when grey).
+On the left side, you can see for each retailer if keyword-search and category-search are available (when green) or not (when grey).

 Choose the retailer of choice (In our example, we choose bol.com):

 Then add your keyword by clicking the “+ create keyword” button on the upper-right side of the screen.

-When keywords are added, you get related data insight (within the “improve search results” dashboard) typically within an hour.
+You get related data insight (within the “improve search results” dashboard) typically within an hour when keywords are added.

 Do you want to focus on a specific range of (seasonal) products without deleting the keywords?
-Easily set keywords to inactive by shifting the button to the left.
+Quickly set keywords to inactive by shifting the button to the left.

 How to use the category search module?